Seany-mibb/Desmos-Image-Tracer/README.md

   - Cleaning up old files so the server doesn’t fill up.

 - **`templates/index.html`**
   This is the simple web page where you upload your image and pick settings.
-It’s not fancy, but it gets the job done.

 The program also creates temporary files like `.pbm` and `.svg` in the `output/` folder.
 These are just steps in the process.